-Use of proper lifting techniques and maintaining proper weight can help avoid back injury.
+The use of proper lifting techniques and maintaining a proper weight can help avoid back injury.
 Here are some preventive measures that can help avoid disc displacement:

 Are you suffering from low-back pain?
-For any questions, information or guidance related to disc displacement, consult our specialty-trained, skilled neurosurgeons at Marina Del Rey Hospital.
+For any questions, information, or guidance related to disc displacement, consult our specialty-trained, skilled neurosurgeons at Cedars-Sinai Marina del Rey Hospital.